solenya-group/solenya/README.md

 * `radioGroup` : group of labelled radio buttons
 * `checkbox` : labelled checkbox

+The input functions are css agnostic - you can precisely control an input's attributes and nested element attributes.

 In this example, we write a BMI component with two sliders:

 ```typescript